Wabinab/xenoblade-future-redeemed/src/05_way_home.md

 # On Their Way Home

-===

-The group trod the road, hamburgered by two levnises, one in the front, one at the back.{{footnote: It's a wonder how they climb rocks, but one assumed they can jump or even glide/fly short distance, given the jet-engine like object attached to their back which one guessed is jet engines.}} The ground was green; and there seemed to be a turn in front.
-To the left where they currently walked is tall cliffs, and to the right, a cliff to fall off the ledge; but soon they'll enter a region where both side are cliffs.
+The group trod the road, hamburgered by two levnises, one in the front, one at the back.{{footnote: It's a wonder how they climb rocks, but one assumed they can jump or even glide/fly short distance, given the jet-engine like object attached to their back which one guessed is jet engines.}} The ground was green; and there seemed to be a turn in front.{{footnote: Though, in the evening sky, you can't see well.}} To the left where they currently walked were tall cliffs, and to the right, a cliff to fall off the ledge; but soon they'll enter a region where both side are cliffs.
 Matthew was walking behind Dillon, looking at his figure, but his thoughts drifted afar.

 ---

 Back at the City, nice blue day with some clouds.
 Perhaps it was memories, the scene wasn't so bright and clear.
-Matthew and Dillon spoke to each other, Na'el accompanied the former, and Grandpa watching over them, just outside the City.
+Matthew and Dillon spoke with each other, Na'el accompanied the former, and Grandpa watching over them, just outside the City.
 Other folks were forming their own little circles here and there, conversing.
-Children may participate, but they may adrift, like the one whom always tried to find Na'el to play her piano.
+Children may participate, shouting or speaking, but they may adrift, not too interested in adult conversations, like the girl whom always tried to find Na'el to play her piano.

 Too bored of their parents talk, she searched her surrounding until she found her.
 Immediately she shouted, "**Na'el!**" as her face brightened from dull, and she already ran off towards her.
 Na'el heard her shouts, turned towards her.
 Her parents might have wanted to put brakes on her but was too slow to react.
 Na'el knelt down and she jumped into her hugs.
 Matthew turned and saw the scenery.